-OneMain Financial is one of the largest non-bank consumer lenders in the United States, specializing in subprime installment loans for borrowers who often carry lower credit scores.
+OneMain Financial is one of the largest nonbank consumer lenders in the United States, specializing in subprime installment loans for borrowers who often carry lower credit scores.
 The company operates more than 1,300 branches across 44 states.

-According to the complaint, OneMain spent years tricking consumers into paying for products they did not want or understand, and often never agreed to purchase.
+According to the complaint, OneMain spent years tricking consumers into paying for products they did not want or understand and often never agreed to purchase.

 How the alleged predatory lending scheme works

-The costs of the additional loan products are substantial.
+The costs of the additional loan products can be substantial.
 According to the lawsuit, a borrower refinanced a $2,770 loan balance and received $2,730 in new cash.
-OneMain added $1,674 in add-on insurance premiums to that loan.
+OneMain allegedly added $1,674 in add-on insurance premiums to that loan.
+Those premiums then generated $1,170 in additional interest.

 What does the lawsuit seek?